Touchpoint: Process elements

 Process elements look at the process for the customer to get a product and the availability of the product, specifically: waiting time, navigation and service process (Stein, & Ramaseshan, 2016).
 Waiting time can be while the customer is in store, waiting in line to check out or even purchase a coffee/wait for it to be made, but it also includes virtual checkouts, delivery, how long you are on hold with on the phone (Stein, & Ramaseshan, 2016).
 Navigation and service look at the accessibility and ease for the consumer to get around the store, both virtual and brick and mortar stores.
 It can also come down to how easy the business has made the process of returning goods, whether they are faulty, wrong size, or if the customer has simply decided they no longer want it (Stein, & Ramaseshan, 2016).

 From when a customer first discovers a product to the time of purchasing it, they will encounter a vast ray of experiences with the product or brand.
 According to Westernberg, E (2010) consumers touch the brand an average of 56 times between inspiration and transaction.
 While many of these interactive touchpoints still involve walking by the store front, going online to the website, TV ads or radio, more and more social media touchpoints such as networking communities, blogs, Facebook and Instagram are an integral part of the purchase journey.

-Businesses are now realising they must find ways to differentiate their brands amidst a variety of consumer touchpoints throughout their purchase journey.
+Businesses are now realizing they must find ways to differentiate their brands amidst a variety of consumer touchpoints throughout their purchase journey.
 Westernberg, E (2010) states that market leaders are using touchpoints to listen to their customers and are working to develop new services that help them earn ownership of the customer experience.
 They use social media to listen, to engage, to offer services and to interact through platforms that enhance the brand and customer experience, to keep them coming back.
 Traditionally businesses have developed their customer experience touchpoints by communicating their brand and services through channels they control; the shop, the phone, events, their website.
 Now, however there is a shift towards new touchpoints that are completely independent of the business owner; social net working such as Facebook, blogs, mobile apps, Twitter, Instagram, location based services and many more.